cookythecat/robot-calligraphy/README.md

 Detailed Documentation:
 Detailed documentation for a module can be found in docstrings of corresponding modules.

-No unit tests are contained in this application, as real robot experiments do tests.
+No unit tests are contained in this application, as tests are done by real robot experiments.